 Shawnee Forest Country in Southern Illinois

-With the Shawnee National Forest closed currently, you can still get a feel for the Garden of the Gods’ breathtaking views from your home.
+You can get a feel for the Garden of the Gods’ breathtaking views from the comfort of your home.
 Nestled between the Mississippi and Ohio Rivers in southern Illinois, The Forest’s landscape features rolling hills, forests, open lands, lakes, creeks and rugged bluffs.

 The Cave-in-Rock State Park is steeped in history of river pirates.
 Discover the overhanging bluffs through a short video created by the Illinois Department of Natural Resources offering insight into the cave and incredible views along the Ohio River.